CuriousMike56/Official-RoRNet237-scripts/README.md

 ## How to install:

-- Place the `scripts` folder in the same place as your rorserver binary.
+- Place the `scripts` folder in the same place as your rorserver binary -> `resources` folder.
+You may have to input the full path.

 - In your server's `.cfg` file, add (or edit) the `scriptname` line: